Cermet: Electrical heaters

 Cermets are used as heating elements in electric resistance heaters.
 One construction technique starts with the cermet material formulated as an ink which is printed on a substrate then cured with heat.
 This technique allows manufacture of complex shapes of heating elements.
 Examples of applications for cermet heating elements include thermostat heaters, heat sources for bottle sterilization, coffee carafe warmers, heaters for oven control, and laser printer fuser heaters.

 Other applications

 The United States Army and British Army have had extensive research in the development of cermets.
 These include the development of lightweight ceramic projectile-proof armor for soldiers and also Chobham armor.

-Cermets are also used in machining on cutting tools.

-Cermets are also used as the ring material in high-quality line guides for fishing rods.
+Cermets are used in machining on cutting tools, and as the ring material in high-quality line guides for fishing rods.

 A cermet of depleted fissile material (e.g. uranium, plutonium) and sodalite has been researched for its benefits in the storage of nuclear waste.
-Similar composites have also been researched for use as a fuel form for nuclear reactors and nuclear thermal rockets.
+Similar composites (CerMet fuel) have also been researched for use as a fuel form for nuclear reactors and nuclear thermal rockets.

 As nanostructured cermet, this material is used in the optical field, such as solar absorbers/selective surface.
 Thanks to the size of the particles (~5 nm), surface plasmons on the metallic particles are generated and enable the heat transmission.

+In 2026, an Apple-brokered partnership between Elysis and Alcoa produced a cermet that replaces the carbon-based anode in the Hall–Héroult aluminum production process, which replaced CO_{2} emissions with O_{2}.